sembooooo/BaremetalPi_Learning/Baremetal_2.md

 ### If your KERNEL_OLD=0 ,what happens if we dont write the memory addresses in those mailboxes for CORE -1, CORE-2 ,CORE-3 ?
 Nothing catastrophic happens mostly you will end up with only one CORE and that is your CORE-0.
 You will not have multicore working.
 It will be like a single processor.
 Apart from this nothing happens.

+Gpu mailboxes are explained in another readme file Still the led example is not finished.
+This is because in Rpi3 led is not directly connected to any GPIO header So in order to lit the status ok on board Led we need to about both the mailboxes .